SUPREME COURT DISCIPLINES 15 ATTORNEYS

 January 29, 2018

 The Florida Bar

-The Florida Bar, the state’s guardian for the integrity of the legal profession, announces that the Florida Supreme Court in recent court orders disciplined 15 attorneys – disbarring two, revoking the licenses of two, suspending nine, and publicly reprimanding two.
-Two attorneys were also ordered to pay restitution.
+The Florida Bar, the state’s guardian for the integrity of the legal profession, announces that the Florida Supreme Court in recent court orders disciplined 15 attorneys – disbarring two, revoking the licenses of four, suspending eight, and publicly reprimanding one.
+One attorney was also placed on probation.

-Jonathan Paltiel Flom, P.O.
-Box 1163, Palm Beach, to receive a disciplinary revocation, with leave to seek readmission after five years, effective immediately, following a Jan.
-19 court order.
-(Admitted to practice: 1993) Disciplinary revocation is tantamount to disbarment.
-A disciplinary matter pending against Flom involved a conviction in federal court for money laundering.
-(Case No. SC16-2138)
+Leigh A. Kyer, P.O.
+Box 785065, Winter Garden.
+The court granted Kyer’s petition for a disciplinary revocation, with leave to seek readmission after five years, effective 30 days from a Dec.
+28, 2017, court order.
+(Admitted to practice: 2000) Disciplinary revocation is tantamount to disbarment.
+A disciplinary matter pending against Kyer involved an allegation that she improperly used client funds for purposes other than for what they were intended.
+(Case No. SC17-1867)